plot_olympic_golds(olympic_data, "United States", min_year = 2000, by_gender = TRUE)Project Checkpoint 8

 DESCRIPTIONfile.Write a function called

-The three functions in this starter package must use roxygen2 documentation; however, you do not have to write any testthat tests at this stage.
+The load_data function must use roxygen2 documentation; however, you do not have to write any testthat tests at this stage.